ilvn/aes256/README.md

 on a 16-byte block, and it is up to you to choose and implement an appropriate [block cipher mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) yourself.

+Check the [ctr](ctr) directory for a counter mode complementary implementation.

 ## Portablility

 I try my best to keep this source code portable.
 But supporting a wide range of esoteric or long-obsolete compilers is no longer a priority.
-Take a look at [the basic edition](https://github.com/ilvn/aes256/releases/tag/basic) if you still need that support and can't use the current variant.
+Look at [the basic edition](https://github.com/ilvn/aes256/releases/tag/basic) if you still need that support and can't use the current variant.

 The primary development is with `clang` and `GCC` on macOS and